Colour Science & Management

 07 — HDR and P3 delivery

 High Dynamic Range video extends both the brightness range and colour volume of an image beyond what a standard Rec.709 signal can carry.
 A standard SDR display targets around 100 nits peak and Rec.709 colour.
-Modern HDR displays exceed 1000–2000 nits peak and reproduce a significantly wider gamut — typically targeting P3-D65, with Rec.2020 as the container.
+Modern HDR displays target 1000 nits and above — reference monitors such as the Sony BVM-HX3110 and Dolby Pulsar reach 4,000 nits peak and reproduce a significantly wider gamut — typically targeting P3-D65, with Rec.2100 (Rec.2020 primaries) as the container.
 Three HDR formats are relevant to delivery, alongside the P3 colour space requirements for cinema and streaming.

 HLG — Hybrid Log-Gamma